trimble-oss/devguide/content/governance.md

 ## How to contribute

-The Dev Guidelines site source and content are hosted on BitBucket.
-Please refer to the [CONTRIBUTING.md](https://bitbucket.trimble.tools/projects/TRIM/repos/devguide/browse/CONTRIBUTING.md) for instructions on how to contribute to the site.
+The Dev Guidelines site source and content are hosted on GitHub.
+Please refer to the [CONTRIBUTING.md](https://github.com/trimble-oss/devguide/blob/main/CONTRIBUTING.md) for instructions on how to contribute to the site.